 - 2 1/4 teaspoons kosher salt

 - Freshly ground black pepper

-- 1 cup chopped red bell pepper (about 1 medium pepper or 120 grams)
+- 1 cup (4 oz) chopped red bell pepper (about 1 medium pepper)

-- Two 15-ounce (425-gram) cans no-salt-added beans, whether black, pinto, kidney, white, or chickpeas, rinsed and drained (the author suggests 1 can black beans and 1 can chickpeas)
+- Two (15-ounce) cans no-salt-added beans, whether black, pinto, kidney, white, or chickpeas, rinsed and drained (the author suggests 1 can black beans and 1 can chickpeas)

-- One 10-ounce (283-gram) can diced tomatoes, preferably with mild green chiles, undrained
+- One (10-ounce) can diced tomatoes, preferably with mild green chiles, undrained

 - 2 bay leaves

-- 1/2 cup (113 grams) sour cream (the author recommends light but we say go full-fat)
+- 1/2 cup sour cream (the author recommends light but we say go full-fat)

 - 2 tablespoons finely chopped fresh cilantro